 This post is an excerpt from the ebook, Millennials and the Church, written by Hannah Osborne.

-To learn more ways the church can care for millennials, download our free ebook Millennials and the Church.
+To learn more ways churches can interact with millennials, download our free ebook Millennials and the Church.